experimaestro/experimaestro-cpp/src/site/markdown/scheduler/index.md

   * `${FILE}.err`  contains the error log output (jobs only)
   * `${FILE}.out`  contains the standard log output (jobs only)

+# Using experimaestro

-# Configuration
+## Configuration

-  The server and clients are configured by a simple property file
+  The server and clients are configured by a simple property file, located in the `.experimaestro` (by default) file in the user's home directory.

     [server]
     ; Port for the Web server (and the XML-RPC server)